What Is Targeted Prospecting and How Can You Optimize It?

 What is Account Based Marketing?

-ABM is a strategy that targets specific accounts with personalized campaigns, rather than prospecting en masse.
-Combined with intent signals, ABM enables you to contact the right accounts at the right time.
+ABM targets specific accounts with personalized campaigns rather than prospecting at mass scale.
+When combined with intent signals, it lets you contact the right accounts at the moment their context makes them receptive.

 What is the difference between ABM and traditional prospecting?

-Traditional prospecting focuses on volume (many contacts, little personalization).
-ABM focuses on precision (few accounts, high personalization).
-Companies using ABM achieve 97% higher ROI according to industry studies.
+Traditional prospecting runs on volume: many contacts, little personalization.
+ABM runs on precision: a short account list, high personalization per account.
+Companies using ABM report 97% higher ROI according to industry studies.

 How to combine ABM and intent signals?